palantir/policy-bot/README.md

     # defaults to 'random-users'
     mode: all-users|random-users

   # "methods" defines how users may express approval.
-The defaults are below.
   methods:
+    # If a comment contains a string in this list, it counts as approval.
+Use
+    # the "comment_patterns" option if you want to match full comments.
+The
+    # default values are shown.
     comments:
       - ":+1:"
       - "👍"
+    # If a comment matches a regular expression in this list, it counts as
+    # approval.
+Defaults to an empty list.
+    comment_patterns:
+      - "^Signed-off by \\s+$"
+    # If true, GitHub reviews can be used for approval.
+Default is true.
     github_review: true

 # "requires" specifies the approval requirements for the rule.
 If the block